 My office's investigation into Palasini would last almost 5 years.
-She was tracked down after being listed in the Riverside County Mental Health Board's monthly meeting agenda, and at that time, she was operating as Senior Benefits Consulting in Riverside, California forcement agencies, Palasini was captured, arrested, and brought back to Mississippi on our Sunflower County warrant.
-It was also at that time, due to media publicity, that I began to receive phone calls from other victims from across the State, and it was also at that time that I learned of an investigation being conducted by
+She was tracked down after being listed in the Riverside County Mental Health Board's monthly meeting agenda, and at that time, she was operating as Senior Benefits Consulting in Riverside, California.

+With the assistance of Hugh McClendon with the U.S. Marshals Service for the Northern District of Mississippi and other law enforcement agencies, Palasini was captured, arrested, and brought back to Mississippi on our Sunflower County warrant.
+It was also at that time, due to media publicity, that I began to receive phone calls from other victims from across the State, and it was also at that time that I learned of an investigation being conducted by Kyle Parker, a U.S. Postal Inspector.